dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 #### 3.2.4 Xref service url pattern

-Xref service url pattern will exact url by following steps:
+To setup the Xref service, you'll need to either create or modify the `.htaccess` file for your website.
+The Xref service url pattern will exact url by following steps:

 1. Replace environment variables.